saibotsivad/blockdown.md/src/index.md

 Somewhere after you convert the Markdown file to HTML, on the server or browser, you would use some technique to look for elements with the appropriate CSS selector, grab the text, generate a chart, then plug it back in to your HTML.

-You could do that, but... if only there was a better way... 🤔
+You could do that, but... what if there was a better way? 🤔

 ## How it Works

 With Blockdown, you define each block of text explicitly, using a delimiter that's easy for humans and computers alike to read:

-* `---!name` The delimiter **must** have a name, which is usually the content type, e.g. `mermaid`.
+* `---!name` The delimiter **must** have a name.
+This should usually be the content type, e.g. `mermaid` or `table`.
-* `---!name#id` It can also include an identifier, if you need to identify a unique block.
+* `---!name#id` It can also include an identifier, if you need to identify a block uniquely within the document.
-* `---!name[metadata]` It can also include metadata, for things like display settings.
+* `---!name[metadata]` It can also include metadata, for things like display settings or anything else.
 * `---!name#id[metadata]` Of course, it can include an identifier *and* metadata.

 > Note: The metadata is enclosed in square brackets, but the exact syntax of the metadata is **not** specified by Blockdown.
 Blockdown syntax ***does not care***–it leaves metadata interpretation up to you.

-Our earlier example, written in fully explicit format, would be:
+The earlier `mermaid` example, written in the explicit format, would be:

 ```
 ---!yaml